 - Authentic layout and decor, with information and displays that offer insights into his life and music

-- Entrance included in the Mozarthaus ticket (free with the Vienna Pass*, Tiqets.com smartphone/advanced tickets also available*)
+- Entrance included in the Mozarthaus ticket (free with the Vienna Pass*, smartphone/advanced tickets also available*)

 - See also: Mozart location guide

-The Mozart apartment is on the first floor of the Mozarthaus complex that includes displays on late 18th-century Vienna and Mozart’s broader musical world.
+The Mozart apartment is on the first floor of the Mozarthaus complex that includes displays on late 18th-century Vienna, Mozart’s broader musical world and the current Mozart exhibition.

 This is the actual apartment that Mozart and his family occupied from 1784 to 1787, quite the longest period of time he stayed in one place in the city.
 Located close to Stephansdom, it was a fairly high-class rental address, with some six to seven rooms around the open atrium and staircase at the centre of the house.